How to Keep Bargain Hunting from Blowing Your Budget

 1. Keep a master gift list.

-Only buy a gift with a certain person and occasion in mind.
-You may find a great bargain, but if you don’t have someone who will appreciate it, it’s not money well-spent.
+Only buy a gift with a specific person and occasion in mind.
+You may find a great bargain, but it’s not money well-spent if you don’t have someone who will appreciate it.

 Your master list should include birthdays, holidays, teacher appreciation gifts, as well as the people you need to buy for.
 Tuck the list inside your purse, and when you find a good deal, write it next to the appropriate person/occasion.